dret/webconcepts/concepts/http-hash-alg.md

-The following 3 Hash Algorithm for HTTP Digest Authentication values were found in [all available `webconcepts.info` specifications](/specs).
+The following 3 Hash Algorithm for HTTP Digest Authentication values were found in [all available `webconcepts` specifications](/specs).
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official Hash Algorithm for HTTP Digest Authentication registry](https://www.iana.org/assignments/http-dig-alg/http-dig-alg.xhtml#hash-alg) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 Hash Algorithm for HTTP Digest Authentication | Specification
 -------: | :-------